 Ultimately, the most important thing here is having direction – you need to choose your path and put everything into following that route until you start seeing results.

 The more you are distracted and sent off course, the longer and more frustrating the journey will be.

 Distraction is too often the reason behind people failing online, they just can’t stick to one thing and see it through long enough to get the results they want.

 For example, people may try one thing for a month and get bored – they then hop on to some other theory for a month…

 Then they’re off that and hopping along to something else….

 A year later, they’re back to square one.

-Eventually, once I joined this online community and went through the training, I realised that it’s really a sustained, focused and methodical effort over time that can produce results.
+Ultimately, it’s a sustained, focused and methodical effort over time that can produce results.

 I hope this post has been helpful, if you have any questions – leave me a comment below!